awsdocs/aws-systems-manager-user-guide/doc_source/what-is-systems-manager.md

 + An Amazon Simple Storage Service \(Amazon S3\) bucket to store patching operation log output
 + A Systems Manager *maintenance window* that specifies the schedule for the patching operation

-After tagging the resources, you can view a consolidated dashboard in Systems Manager that reports the status of all the resources that are part of the patching operation in `Standard OS Patching` operation\.
-If a problem arises with any of these resources, you can take corrective action immediately\.
+After tagging your resources, you can view the patch status of those resources in a Systems Manager consolidated dashboard\.
+If a problem arises with any of the resources, you can take corrective action immediately\.

 **Capabilities in Systems Manager**
 Systems Manager is comprised of individual *[capabilities](features.md)*, which are grouped into five categories: *Operations Management*, *Application Management*, *Change Management*, *Node Management*, and *Shared Resources*\.